Ziwi01/proveasio/README.md

    Then restart WSL from Windows `cmd`: `wsl --shutdown`.
 After next login it should have systemd configured.
 For more information see (windows docs for systemd)[https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/]

-3. (optionally) Install DejaVuSans fonts (it can be found in this repo in `ansible/roles/windows/files/fonts`)
+3. (optionally) Install FiraCode nerd fonts (the ones I use are in `ansible/roles/windows/files/fonts`, if you need, download [all FiraCode Nerd fonts](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.3.3/FiraCode.zip) and use whichever you want)
-4. (optionally) Install [Microsoft Terminal](https://github.com/microsoft/terminal) and configure this Terminals Ubuntu profile with DejaVuSans font (Settings -> Ubuntu-22.04 -> Appearance -> Font Face).
+4. (optionally) Install [Microsoft Terminal](https://github.com/microsoft/terminal) and configure this Terminals Ubuntu profile with `FiraCode NF` nerd font (Settings -> Ubuntu-22.04 -> Appearance -> Font Face).
 You can check `ansible/roles/windows/templates/settings.json.j2` for settings reference with useful overrides.

 In points #3 and #4 specific font+terminal duo is just a suggestion (I use them personally) - you can use any terminal of your choice and any font supporting iconic fonts (like [Nerd Fonts](https://www.nerdfonts.com/) - please note that not all fonts have the same amount of glyphs/icons.
-DejaVu has lots of them.
+FiraCode has lots of them.
 Remember to configure you terminal to use your font!

 Thats it, you can move to [Installation](#Installation)